spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 ## RabbitMQ Instead of Kafka

-[docker-compose-rabbitmq.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-rabbitmq.yml) - Use RabbitMQ instead of Kafka as message broker.
+The [docker-compose-rabbitmq.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-rabbitmq.yml) configures using RabbitMQ instead of Kafka as message broker.
 It disables the default `kafka` and `zookeeper` services, add a new `rabbitmq` service and override the `dataflow-server`'s service binder configuration to RabbitMQ (e.g. `spring.cloud.dataflow.applicationProperties.stream.spring.rabbitmq.host=rabbitmq`).
 Finally overrides the `app-import` service to register the rabbit apps:

 <!--TABS-->